hydroshare/hydroshare_on_jupyter/README.md

 `pip install notebook`

+5. Next, you'll need to generate the jupyter config file.
+You can do this by running this command:

+`jupyter notebook --generate-config`

-5. Next, you'll need to modify the jupyter config file.
-Do this by opening it with your editor of choice (here I use gedit):
+Now, you will need to modify the jupyter config file.
+You can do this by opening it with your editor of choice (here I use gedit):

 `gedit ~/.jupyter/jupyter_notebook_config.py`

-Find the line that begins with `c.NotebookApp.nbserver_extensions` and change it to `c.NotebookApp.nbserver_extensions = {'backend.hydroshare_gui': True}`
+Find the line that begins with `#c.NotebookApp.nbserver_extensions` and change it to `c.NotebookApp.nbserver_extensions = {'backend.hydroshare_gui': True}`

-6. Navigate to back to hydroshare_jupyter_gui and run the following:
+6. Navigate back to the hydroshare_jupyter_gui folder and run the following:

 [//]: # (TODO: make this persistent)